lizabawa/boardgame-springboot-mini-project/README.md

 ## Unsolved Problems and Major Hurdles
 ### Unsolved Problems
-- Users cannot create the same category name as another user
 - The deleteCategory method is not correctly functioning

 ### Hurdles
 - Getting the security package functioning took the longest.
-There are so many moving parts and so many other classes and methods that needed to be functioning before I could implement the security measures.
+There are so many moving parts and so many other classes and methods that needed to be in place before I could implement the security measures.

 ## User Stories
 - As a user, I want to login so that I can create categories and boardgame lists.